 After testing the MOZA R9 with various driving titles, I found that 80% power was often my preferred choice, particularly during longer sessions.
 At this level, I was still able to capture all the detail I needed from the sim platforms, and never felt the need to increase the power, even though I could.

 It’s important to note, particularly with the R9, the default settings out of the box need some work.
 I’m sure they’ll improve quickly and, there’s always great support on Reddit if you need a hand with your settings.
-With the R9 there just isn’t a one-size-fits-all solution when it comes to settings for the MOZA R9.
+With the R9 there just isn’t a one-size-fits-all solution for setting up the MOZA R9.
 You’ll still need to make adjustments to the feedback settings for each individual game to get the best experience.
 Fortunately, the MOZA Pit House software is available to help with this.

 Topic: Direct Drive Wheels